Did you know...

 • Johann Figl:

 "Säkulares Todesverständnis als Alternative zur religiösen Jenseitsorientierung.
 Motive der Kritik Nietzsches und Irvin D. Yaloms Rezeption [A Secular Understanding of Death as an Alternative to a Religious Orientation Towards the Afterlife.
 Motives of Criticism of Nietzsche and Irvin D. Yalom's Reception]."
 In Lukas K. Pokorny, Leona Mörth-Nicola and Kerstin Tretina, eds.
-2025 Blicklichter und Grenzgänge.
+2025.
+Blicklichter und Grenzgänge.
 Interdisziplinäre Perspektiven auf Religion, Gender und das Lebensende [Illuminations and Border Walks/Crossings: Interdisciplinary Perspectives on Religion, Gender, and the End of Life].
 Paderborn: Brill Schöningh, 349–367.

 • Hans Gerald Hödl:

 1. "Queens and Mothers.
 Knappe Bemerkungen zur Rolle von Frauen in New Orleans Voodoo und Spiritual Churches [Queens and Mothers: Some brief remarks on the role of women in New Orleans Voodoo and Spiritual Churches]."
-In Lukas K. Pokorny, Leona Mörth-Nicola und Kerstin Tretina, Hg.
+In Lukas K. Pokorny, Leona Mörth-Nicola und Kerstin Tretina, eds.
+2025.
 Blicklichter und Grenzgänge.
 Interdisziplinäre Perspektiven auf Religion, Gender und das Lebensende [Illuminations and Border Walks/Crossings: Interdisciplinary Perspectives on Religion, Gender, and the End of Life].
 Paderborn: Brill Schöningh, 157–176.

 • Tao Thykier Makeeff: